jwhittle933/thesis-research/reading_between_the_lines_boyd-taylor.md

 6: "Fundamental to DTS [Descriptive Translation Studies] is the notion of acceptability, which may be defined as a translation's relative conformity to the linguistic, textual linguistic and cultural conventions underlying textual production in the target culture."

 13: "A very different conception of how the Septuagint should be read is witnessed in Marguerite Harl's presentation of the translational principles underlying _La Bible d'Alexandrie_ (BA).
-For Harl, respect for the integrity of thet Greek text precludes recourse to the Hebrew as an arbiter of meaning."
+For Harl, respect for the integrity of the Greek text precludes recourse to the Hebrew as an arbiter of meaning."

 14: "Natalio Fernandez Marcos made it clear that his sympathies lay more with BA than NETS.
 For him, it is simply wrong-headed to see the Septuagint's relationship with the Hebrew parent as somehow intrinsic to its meaning as a text."